raphahenrique/NetworkTasks/README.md

 # NetworkTasks

-A simple network library to be used in personal projects
+A simple network SDK using Swift Package Manager.